dcmox/moxy-date/README.md

 For a full list of formatting variables, please check out the official [PHP Date documentation](https://www.php.net/manual/en/function.date.php).
 MoxyDate formatting is heavily inspired by the documentation provided there.

+## Functions

+-   parseDate(s: string, d: Date) - Parses a string representation of a date, eg: 'five days from now'

 ## Examples

 ```typescript